royward/pseudo-double/README.md

 ### C with pseudo_double_i (type unsafe)

 Here we don't use the pseudo_double struct but use the pseudo_double_i instead.
 It is very easy to accidentally use direct integer operations and get garbage.
-Not recommended.
+Not recommended unless it is carefully wrapped in other code.

 	pseudo_double_i a=int64fixed10_to_pdi(3,-1); // 0.3
 	pseudo_double_i b=int64_to_pdi(-4);